Aisha Harris

 Aisha Harris is an American writer, editor, and podcaster.
 She was a staff writer, editor and podcast host at Slate before moving to the New York Times in 2018 as an editor.
 Since 2020, she has been a co-host and reporter for the NPR show Pop Culture Happy Hour.

 Early life and education

-Harris was born and raised in Connecticut.
+Harris was born and raised in the state of Connecticut.
 Her father, Frank Harris III, is a professor and former journalist for the Hartford Courant.
 Her sister is author Zakiya Dalila Harris.

 Harris earned a bachelor's degree in theater from Northwestern and a master's degree in cinema studies from NYU.

 Career

 Harris was a staff writer and editor at Slate from 2012 through 2018.
 She hosted the Slate podcast Represent from 2016 to 2018; the podcast covered media created by and/or about women, people of color, people with disabilities, and the LGBTQ community.

 Harris moved to the New York Times in 2018; first working as an assistant editor TV at the culture desk, and later as an editor and contributor to the Opinion section of the paper from 2019 to 2020.
 While at the Times, she joined a number of her colleagues at both the NYT and the Philadelphia Inquirer in a one-day walkout over issues in the newspapers' coverage of racial justice protests in 2020.

 Since 2020, Harris has been a co-host of the NPR podcast Pop Culture Happy Hour with Linda Holmes, Stephen Thompson, and Glen Weldon.